Monaco: Politics

 Monaco has been governed under a constitutional monarchy since 1911, with the Sovereign Prince of Monaco as head of state.
-The executive branch consists of a Prime Minister as the head of government, who presides over the other five members of the Council of Government.
-Until 2002, the Prime Minister was a French citizen appointed by the prince from among candidates proposed by the Government of France; since a constitutional amendment in 2002, the Prime Minister can be French or Monégasque.
-On 1 September 2020, Prince Albert II appointed a French citizen, Pierre Dartout, to the office.
+The executive branch consists of a Minister of State as the head of government, who presides over the other five members of the Council of Government.
+Until 2002, the Minister of State was a French citizen appointed by the prince from among candidates proposed by the Government of France; since a constitutional amendment in 2002, the Minister of State can be French or Monégasque.
+Since July 2025 the office is held by Christophe Mirmand.

 Under the 1962 Constitution of Monaco, the prince shares his veto power with the unicameral National Council.
 The 24 members of the National Council are elected for five-year terms; 16 are chosen through a majority electoral system and 8 by proportional representation.
 All legislation requires the approval of the National Council.
 Following the 2023 Monegasque general election, all 24 seats are held by the pro-monarchist Monegasque National Union.
+The election system has often resulted in lopsided victories in terms of seats won by parties, well out of proportion with the received votes: In the 2013 Monegasque general election, the Horizon Monaco and Union Monegasque parties got 50.34% and 38.99% of the votes respectively, but got 20 and 3 seats each.
+Freedom House ranked Monaco 60th of 207 countries in 2024, deducting many points for having both an unelected political head of state and an unelected head of government.

-The principality's city affairs are directed by the Communal Council, which consists of 14 elected members and is presided over by a mayor.
+The principality's city affairs are managed by the Municipality of Monaco.
+The municipality is directed by the Communal Council, which consists of 14 elected members and is presided over by a mayor.
 Georges Marsan has been mayor since 2003.
 Unlike the National Council, communal councillors are elected for four-year terms and are strictly non-partisan; oppositions inside the council frequently form.

 Members of the judiciary of Monaco are appointed by the Sovereign Prince.
 Key positions within the judiciary are held by French magistrates, proposed by the Government of France.
 Monaco currently has three examining magistrates.